-In 2016, the unemployment rate stood at 4.1 percent in Germany.
+In 2017, the unemployment rate stood at 3,7 percent in Germany.
 Germany therefore has one of the lowest unemployment rates in the world.
-The same year, the average rate for the 28 EU states was twice as high.
 While elsewhere in Europe, youth unemployment has risen significantly in the past few years, in Germany the dual education system has paid off.
-In 2016, only 7.1 percent of 15 to 24 year-olds were registered unemployed.
-The average for the EU-28 zone was 18.7 percent.
+In 2017, only 6.8 percent of 15 to 24 year-olds were registered unemployed.

 Gross is not the same as net

 In Germany when you sign a work contract for employment subject to social security contributions, your contract states your gross salary.
 But gross is not the same as net.
 It means that you will receive less than what is stated in your work contract.